billscofield/HuaWei/cg/maya/maya.centos7.install.md

     Updating / installing...
        1:Maya2023_64-2023.3-2072          ################################# [100%]
     /var/tmp/rpm-tmp.Ag4htq: line 41: /opt/Autodesk/AdskLicensing/12.1.0.7121/helper/AdskLicensingInstHelper: No such file or directory
+    /var/tmp/rpm-tmp.Nudqii: line 41: /opt/Autodesk/AdskLicensing/12.1.0.7121/helper/AdskLicensingInstHelper: No such file or directory

     图标文件: /usr/autodesk/maya2023/desktop/maya.png

+    // if we just extract this rpm or install it, it will warning that: error while loading shared libraries: libpng15.so.15: cannot open shared object
+    file: No such file or directory

+    yum list | grep libpng15
+    yum install -y libpng15

+    yum list | grep libGLU
+    yum install -y libGLU libGLU-devel

+    // after the upper two installing, we run ./maya2023, and errors is like this:
+    ```
+    maya: Autodesk MAYA 2023

+    A licensing error occurred that Autodesk systems were not able to handle
+    for you.
+Please contact Autodesk Customer Support for help in resolving
+    this error.

+    adlsdkAuthorize returned with error code: ADLSDK_STATUS_ADLS_NOT_FOUND

+    The default location for log files to help diagnose the issue is:
+    "/usr/tmp/MayaCLM-23-08-2023.log"

+    ```

+    if we replace the maya.bin with cracked one, errors is like this:

+    ```
+    ./maya2023: line 203: 33418 Segmentation fault      (core dumped) /root/2023/Packages/Maya2023_64-2023.3-2072.x86_64.rpm.unpack/usr/autodesk/maya2023/bin/maya.bin
+    ```

+/usr/share/desktop-directories/Autodesk-Maya2023.directory -> /usr/autodesk/maya2023/desktop/Autodesk-Maya.directory

 2. bifrost 插件